Yogendra-Wadkar/RetailInsights-Unraveling-Customer-Dynamics-with-K-means-Clustering/Project Description.md

 Apply the K-means algorithm for 2D clustering based on age and spending score, 2D clustering based on annual income and spending score, and 3D clustering on age, annual income, and spending score.

 ### 6.1 2D Model
+Elbow-Method using WCSS: This is based on principle that while clustering performance as measured by WCSS increases (i.e. WCSS decreases) with increase in k, rate of increase is usually decreasing.
+So performance improvement for increasing number of cluster from, say, 3 to 4 is higher than that for increasing from 4 to 5.

 Create a variable `x` representing the features for 2D clustering.
 Utilize the Elbow Method to determine the optimal number of clusters (K).
 Visualize the resulting clusters through scatter plots.